 - 3 payments of $935.00 CAD per month, over 3 months

 This is an experiential program with a limited number of spaces available.
-If you wish to withdraw from the program, you will be given a full refund (minus a $50 cancellation fee) if cancelling prior to meeting with your Personal and/or Group Mentors.
+If you wish to withdraw from the program, you will be given a full refund (minus a $50 cancellation fee) if cancelling prior to 48 hours before meeting with your Personal and/or Group Mentors.
 You will receive a refund of $1,300 if you withdraw within 4 weeks of the program start date after meeting with your personal and/or group mentors.
 No refunds are allowed 4 weeks after the start date of the Mentorship Program.
 No exceptions.

 Apply for Mentorship: